Preventing another 'Miracle on the Hudson' emergency

 This week marks the 10th anniversary of arguably the most famous emergency landing in modern aviation history.

-Shortly after pilot Chesley "Sully" Sullenberger took off from New York's LaGuardia Airport on January 15, 2009 with 154 passengers and crew, two eight-pound geese flew into each of the plane's twin engines.
-Suddenly both engines weren't working and Sullenberger faced a gut-wrenching decision.
+Shortly after pilot Chesley "Sully" Sullenberger took off from New York's LaGuardia Airport on January 15, 2009, with 154 passengers and crew, two 8-pound geese flew into each of the plane's twin engines.
+Suddenly both engines weren't working, and Sullenberger faced a gut-wrenching decision.

 He had to choose between trying to reach an airport runway, or attempting a daring water landing.
-As we now know, Sullenberger aimed for the Hudson River -- which investigators eventually said was the only choice he could have made that would have saved the plane.

-Flight 1549 reminds us that we're not the only creatures flying in the sky.
+As we now know, Sullenberger aimed for the Hudson River, which investigators eventually said was the only choice he could have made that would have saved the plane.
+Flight 1549 reminds us that we're not the only creatures that travel in the sky.
 It raised awareness about aircraft bird strikes and prompted National Transportation Safety Board investigators to warn airports "to take action to mitigate wildlife hazards before a dangerous event occurs."

 Despite the heightened concern, stats tracking annual US bird strikes show they have skyrocketed.